MTG/acousticbrainz-genre-dataset/README.md

 ## Data
 ### Genre annotations
 We provide four datasets containing genre/subgenre annotations extracted from four different online metadata sources.

-Two of our sources (**AllMusic** and **Discogs**) are online editorial metadata databases maintained by music experts and enthusiasts.
-These sources contain explicit genre/subgenre annotations following a genre taxonomy predefined by experts.
-Two other sources (**Lastfm** and **Tagtraum**) are collaborative music tagging platforms with large amounts of weak genre labels provided by their users.
-We have automatically inferred genre/subgenre taxonomy and annotations from these tags following the algorithm proposed in [6].
+Two of our datasets (**AllMusic** and **Discogs**) are based on editorial metadata databases maintained by music experts and enthusiasts.
+These sources contain explicit genre/subgenre annotations of music releases (albums) following a predefined genre namespace and taxonomy.
+We propagated release-level annotations to recordings (tracks) in AcousticBrainz to build our datasets.

+Two other datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users.
+We have automatically inferred genre/subgenre taxonomy and annotations from these tags following the algorithm proposed in [6] and a manual post-processing.

-Importantly, all our annotations are multi-label.
+Importantly, annotations in the datasets are multi-label.
 There may be multiple genre and subgenre annotations for the same music recording.
 It it guaranteed that each recording has at least one genre label, while subgenres are not always present.

 All four genre datasets are distributed as TSV files with the following format:
 ```